asyks/contact-api/README.md

   * address - string
   * address_2 - string
   * updated_by - stores the username of the user who last changed the record

+## TODO

+Given more time to work on the project, there's a number of things I'd add or improve.
+In rough order of importance:

+  * Moving the model class to a separate module - keeping the model and views in the same module seemed like the easiest way to ensure that everything references the same app instance, but I'd like to look more into using an app factory.
+  * Adding pagination to the get_contacts endpoint - This is the only endpoint that can return multiple records, it returns all active contacts by default, and should ideally support pagination to reduce load on the db for larger datasets.
+  * Fine tuning model fields - I chose the datatypes and lengths for each field somewhat arbitrarily, and would like to take another pass over them and make adjustments.
+I'd also like to do some simple validation of fields for storing standard things like email addresses, and phone numbers.
+It looks like this could be done pretty easily using Flask forms.
+  * Sanitizing json field values - I've read that SQLAlchemy handles quoting special characters in inputs on its own, so this may not be necessary, but given more time I'd do further reading/testing to verify whether that is in fact the case.
+  * Improving error handling
+  * Adding logging where appropriate